 The key is finding affordable, durable, and safe cutting boards to engrave.
 I’ve seen a lot of people say they get theirs at Hobby Lobby when there is a sale, or at TJ Maxx and Ross.
 I have even seen people use cutting boards they found at The Dollar Tree!

 Be aware that if you want to use an Epoxy, it makes it so it’s not really safe to cut on but, as long as it’s food safe, you can serve food on it.

-Name puzzles are really popular because it can be a personalized gift.
+Name puzzles are really popular because they can be personalized gift.
 It would be so fun to give for a birthday or Christmas present.
-A nice, solid, wood puzzle is a gift that can last a lifetime and is made extra special because it would have the receivers name on it!
+A nice, solid, wood puzzle is a gift that can last a lifetime and is made extra special because it would have the receiver’s name on it!